 Source Code

-If you encounter an error on your source code and you already did your best in debugging and still no result, you may download the source code used from GitHub @coderbugzz.
+If you encounter an error on your source code and have already done your best in debugging and still have no result, you may download the source code from GitHub @coderbugzz.

 Summary

 Creating an ASP.NET MVC application allows you to build powerful, flexible, and scalable web applications.
-By following the steps outlined in this guide, you can get started on your ASP.NET MVC journey.
+Following the steps outlined in this guide, you can start your ASP.NET MVC journey.
 Remember to continuously enhance your knowledge by exploring additional features, frameworks, and best practices to build high-quality applications.
-Hopefully, you have learn something on this tutorial.
+Hopefully, you have learned something from this tutorial.
 Keep coding!